U1trajai/Lead-Planner/README.md

 - **Repetition removed** — the "never delegate planning" warnings collapse into a single statement.
 - **Contradictions removed** — earlier versions had rules that quietly disagreed (e.g. "one method per prompt" vs. "a class is one component," "include the signature" vs. "no code"), which made the agent reason *against* its own instructions.
 Those seams are gone.
 - **Quick-reference block** at the end restates the checklist compactly.

+## v3 — `lead-planner-v3.md` (spine + skills, recommended)

+Replaces the single monolithic prompt with a **43-line spine** that loads detailed phase instructions on demand from separate skill files.
+The spine holds only what is always true — identity, the routing rule, the phase sequence, and core invariants.
+Everything else lives in `skills/` and is loaded when the agent enters that phase.

+Improvements over v2-COMPACT:

+- **Spine + on-demand skills** — the agent file drops from 95 to 43 lines.
+Full instructions are kept out of context until needed, reducing noise and keeping each phase's guidance current without bloating the prompt.
+- **Four explicit phases, each with its own skill** — intent extraction, planning artifacts, delegation, and review-and-fix are separate skills loaded in sequence: `intent-extraction` → `planning-artifacts` → `delegating-to-little-coder` → `reviewing-and-fixing`.
+- **Intent extraction as a first-class phase** — the agent now explicitly gathers context from the working directory before planning, answering its own questions read-only before troubling the user.
+This replaces the implicit "understand the request" step that v2 left undefined.
+- **Orchestrator runs tests; little-coder never does** — made explicit as a core invariant.
+The review-and-fix skill adds a structured diagnose-then-re-delegate loop (capped at two attempts) and a "distill, don't dump" rule that forbids pasting tracebacks or logs into delegation prompts.
+- **Deterministic tests required** — the delegation skill now requires tests to control time through an injected or mockable clock rather than real sleeps, eliminating the most common source of flaky failures.
+- **Tool reference decoupled from the agent** — the full tool schema reference lives in `rules/tool-use.md` (embedded in the reviewing-and-fixing skill) rather than cluttering the agent file.

+Trade-off: behavior is now split across five files, so following a single rule requires reading the right skill.
+The spine's invariants cover the cases where a skill isn't loaded yet.

 ## Lessons learned